tiyab/dotfiles/README.md

 ## sudo

-Require SUDO to execute the script and it is use the whole execution.
+Require SUDO to execute the script.

 ## hosts file